Willem II consolidates the Low Countries with a new sword (Solving the Sword, Part 3)

 In memory of William II, King of the Romans and Count of Holland, supporter of urban liberties, protector of art, founder of castles in The Hague and Haarlem, born 1227, died 1256

-By the mid-13th century, Frederick had been excommunicated by two different Popes, deposed as HRE, a crusade against him was preached, and two different anti-kings had been elected to invade his territories, and, if possible, do him in.
-While certainly troubled by these events, rather than sulking, he had simply withdrawn from northern Germany and continued his consolidation of the Italian peninsula.
-Despite Wilem’s successes, the German princes had still not closed ranks behind the ruler they still regarded with some suspicion as Pope Innocent’s pawn.
+Despite Willem’s successes, the German princes had still not closed ranks behind the ruler, still regarding him with suspicion as Pope Innocent’s pawn.
 Those presiding over Willem’s election had been almost entirely ecclesiastical, and some princes, such as the Duke of Saxony, had even directly opposed it.
 While still continuing to attempt to politick his way through this imperial/ pontifical mess, the anti-king withdrew his forces from the south in order to direct them instead toward goals closer to home.

-This opportunity came about via Jean I d’Avesnes, Willem’s brother-in-lawbrother-in-law.
-He had married Willem’s sister, Aleid, in 1246, and supported him in the siege of Aachen.
+This opportunity came about via Jean I d’Avesnes, Willem’s brother-in-law.
+He had married Willem’s sister, Aleid, in 1246 and supported him in the siege of Aachen.
 That accomplished, Jean had a bone to pick with his mother, Marguerite II, Countess of Flanders, and entreated his new and powerful relative to take his part.
-Indeed,Indeed, the timing of his marriage suggests it was specifically intended to gain him an ally in the Wars of Flemish Succession (as marriage often had strategic aims in those days), though it had preceded William’s election, which event must then have seemed fortunate beyond Jean’s wildest dreams.
+Indeed, the timing of his marriage suggests it was specifically intended to gain him an ally in the Wars of Flemish Succession (as marriage often had strategic aims in those days), though it had preceded William’s election, which event must then have seemed fortunate beyond Jean’s wildest dreams.
 On the other hand, Willem’s ambitions in the region were already clear as well.

 The bad blood between Jean and Marguerite came following the first conflict in the War of the Flemish Succession, in which Jean had battled his younger half-brother, Guillaume III de Dampierre.
 King Louis IX of France and Bishop Odo of Tusculum had finally intervened, settling Flanders on Guillaume and Hainault on Jean.¹

-To the trained eye, the Witham sword differs greatly from the Zeremonienschwert.
+To the trained eye, the Witham sword differs markedly from the Zeremonienschwert.
 Although not as elaborate as ceremonial swords were to become, the latter blade is clearly meant for symbolic rather than martial use.
 The square grip would make it painful to wield, and it looks blade-heavy as well.
 As I noted earlier, the pommel has been changed.
-The original could have been a heavier one—based on the style of the parts of the sword that are original, I’d guess it was a large, square cross-sectioned disk—and again fairly unergonomic.
+The original could have been a heavier one—based on the style of the parts of the sword that are original, I’d guess it was a large, square cross-sectioned disk—again, fairly unergonomic.
 The square guard is bulky and its shape ineffective.
 The blade is unadorned, its cross section is flat—overall it seems intended simply to look impressive sheathed, which in fact it would typically be, as the coronation ceremony has the officiant gird the king with the scabbarded sword.
 It was apparently used for knightings under the Habsburgs, which would have involved unsheathing it, but by then it would have been fully anachronistic, and impressive mainly for its glitter and history.

-Everything about the blade from Lincolnshire, by contrast, says it is a weapon of war: It has a heavy pommel to balance the weight of the blade and a sturdy, double-fullered, lenticular cross-section.
-The guard is thin but functional, with flared ends to arrest a foe’s blade.
-The grip is missing, having likely decomposed in the river, which means it was of organic material, likely wood and leather, to absorb the shocks of cuts, thrusts, and parries.
-Shark- or ray skin, called shagreen, was a popular grip covering as the scaly surface was naturally nonslip.
 Even the inscription is in keeping with its warlike purpose; the invocation is meant to gain the favor of God and inspire valor in battle.
 It is now my conjecture this sword was created upon the declaration of William’s kingship of Hainault, perhaps Jean’s gift to his brother-in-law.
 It also makes sense as the last title presented in the inscription, with the purpose of going to war with the Dampierres, which is exactly what occurred.
 Willem seems to have declared his kingship over Hainault in 1249, while his title Duke of Swabia was appended in 1254, giving a five-year window for the inscription, as the Witham sword does not bear the latter title.
-He also became King of Zeeland in 1256.
+He also became King of Zeeland in 1256.³

-This treaty was not worth the vellum it was written on, however, as the treacherous Marguerite promised Hainault to Louis IX’s brother Charles d’Anjou.
-Willem entreated aid from Henry III of England to balance the scales.
-Charles attacked Jean at Valenciennes, where the Frenchman was soundly defeated and nearly killed.
 In the end, it took King Louis’ return from the crusades to settle the matter and set Jean firmly on the Hainault throne.
-But even before all this was resolved, apparently dissatisfied with his gains in the Flemish wars, Willem had already turned to his forces against the West Frisians, his neighbors to the northeast, in a new series of battles.
+But even before all this was resolved, apparently dissatisfied with his gains in the Flemish wars, Willem had already turned his forces against the West Frisians, his neighbors to the northeast, in a new series of battles.

 Essentially, this was an act of humility before the Church and, as such, many rulers flatly refused to do it.